smokephisticated/smokephisticated/pages/bowls/bowls.md

 Hey, Morty!

-Sold by Brothers with Glass, This Pickle Rick Hand Pipe is ready to travel any dimensional toking rotation - it's Pickle Riicckkk!!
+Sold by Brothers with Glass, This Pickle Rick Hand Pipe is ready to travel any dimensional toking rotation - **it's Pickle Riicckkk!!**

-Made by Chameleon Glass in Arizona, USA, this pipe is the highest rated, and highest quality rendition of the Pickle Rick Hand Pipe that we could find.
+Made by Chameleon Glass in Arizona, USA; this pipe is the highest rated and highest quality rendition of the Pickle Rick Hand Pipe that we could find.

 Chameleon Glass is known for both the high standards that they maintain in their glass, and the satisfaction maintained with their customers - this product is just another shining example of Chameleon Glass's reputation.